 SHA will deviate from HUD's asset management requirements by reporting the above account balances as assets or liabilities maintained centrally.
 They will not be reported by AMP or program.
 Through years of practice, we believe that maintaining these accounts centrally has proven to be the most cost effective and least labor-intensive method.
 Although these balance sheet accounts are proposed to be maintained centrally, the related expenses will continue to be reported as an expense to the appropriate program, department and/or AMP, based on income and expense statements.
 It is important to note that maintaining the above balance sheet accounts centrally will not diminish SHA's obligation or ability to effectuate improved and satisfactory operations and to develop and adhere to its asset management plan.
 This is consistent with the new Catalog of Federal Domestic Assistance (CFDA) number for the MTW program.

 Enclosures:

-Attachment 1: Structure of SHA's LAMP and FDS Reporting
+Attachment 1: Structure of SHA's LAMP and FDS reporting

-Attachment 2: 2019 Indirect Services Fee Plan
+Attachment 2: 2020 Indirect Services Fee plan

-Attachment 3: Matrix - HUD vs. SHA Indirect and Direct Costs
+Attachment 3: Matrix: HUD vs. SHA indirect and direct costs

-Attachment 1
+Appendix A: Attachment 1